kuttaineh/unknotted/README.md

 >
 >― John Green, [Looking for Alaska](https://engine.presearch.org/search?q=Looking+for+Alaska)

 Government needs to stop drawing revenue from labor and durable goods because the act cuts into the expression, production, and trade of each.
-In order not to incur  [deadweight](https://corporatefinanceinstitute.com/resources/economics/deadweight-loss/) [loss](https://www.reviewecon.com/surplus-dwl) in the economy, government shall have to instead seek its funds from appropriately assessed natural resource extraction fees, [pigovian](https://www.investopedia.com/terms/p/pigoviantax.asp), and location-value taxation.
+In order not to incur  [deadweight](https://corporatefinanceinstitute.com/resources/economics/deadweight-loss/) [loss](https://www.reviewecon.com/surplus-dwl) (see [Nielsen](https://www.richmondfed.org/-/media/richmondfedorg/publications/research/econ_focus/2005/fall/pdf/jargon_alert.pdf))in the economy, government shall have to instead seek its funds from appropriately assessed natural resource extraction fees, [pigovian](https://www.investopedia.com/terms/p/pigoviantax.asp), and location-value taxation.

 Until the services can be funded via the aforementioned revenue means: [FICA](https://personal-finance.extension.org/what-is-fica-tax-and-how-is-it-calculated/) stays but sales, capital gains, property, and income tax except for that portion of rental income which comes from location-value, and tariffs need to be abolished.